 - Join us for an oyster reef tour and install oyster shell on one of our reef restoration projects!
 Throughout the year, we take groups of all ages out on our River Steward boat to learn about oysters, oyster restoration, the history of the region, John Smith’s journey up the Rappahannock, the seafood industry, and much much more!
 We offer volunteer opportunities and paid tours.
 Check out our events page for current tours and projects or contact us to schedule a custom trip.

 - Recycle oyster shells from home gatherings and encourage your local seafood restaurant to do the same.
-We have shell recycling centers in downtown Fredericksburg and at our office in Tappahannock, Virginia.
-Information on other shell recycling centers throughout Virginia can be found at the VCU Rice Rivers Center Oyster Shell Recycling Program and the Chesapeake Oyster Alliance.
+We have shell recycling centers at our offices in Tappahannock and Fredericksburg.
+Information on other shell recycling centers throughout Virginia can be found at the Chesapeake Oyster Alliance.

 - Sign up and volunteer for a reef building workshop to help us construct 3D oyster reef sentinels.
 This is a great activity for all ages and can be done in an hour or two.
 Contact us if you are interested.